butyi/sci2can/README.md

 I decided, this is the perfect moment to get use S08D family, because this supports faster SCI baud rates than GZ family what I know well.
-Therefore I searched my dusty DEMO9S08DZ60 demo board in the cupboard.
+Therefore I searched my dusty DEMO9S08DZ60 demo board in the deep of cupboard.

 ![demo9s08dz60](https://github.com/butyi/sci2can/raw/master/pics/demo9s08dz60.jpg)